 The Department of Athletics at American University is accepting applications for available internship positions for the Spring and Summer 2019 semesters.
 These positions are part-time, unpaid, and are designed to provide exposure, training and mentorship in order to prepare individuals for a career in intercollegiate athletics at the Division I level.
 Individuals receiving graduate school course credit are encouraged to apply and the positions can be customized to a student’s interests and/or curricular needs.
 Internships are available in the following areas:

 - Graphic Design

 - Marketing & Promotions

 Opportunities for American University Undergraduate Students in Marketing

-American University, a NCAA Division I member of the Patriot League, seeks applicants for volunteer internship opportunities for the 2018 Summer and 2018 Fall Sessions.
+American University, a NCAA Division I member of the Patriot League, seeks applicants for volunteer internship opportunities for the 2019 Spring and Summer sessions.
 Areas of specialization include: Graphic Design, Game Day - Promotions and Fan Experience, Marketing and Ticket Sales/Box Office Operations, as well as Photography & Videography.
 Interns will report directly to full time members of the AU Eagles staff, working closely with and playing key roles in building and fostering a culture of community and spirit at AU.
 See specialization track descriptions below.

 Must be willing to work up to 10-15 hours per week around your class schedules, and be available to work weekend and night events as necessary.

 Qualifications: Passion to learn and gain valuable experience in marketing, business, or communications related fields, and an ability to work independently with minimal supervision.
 Candidates should have excellent relationship building, social, verbal, written, and oral communication skills.